 By Neva Knott

 I saw more honu, Hawaiian Green Sea Turtles, this trip to Maui than I did during the whole year I lived there.
 Maybe because I snorkeled more.
 One day, I swam about 10 feet above a small specimen, following him on his morning tour of the coral reef in Ahihi Bay.
-The next, while snorkeling at Five Graves, I saw two turtles napping in small caves along the reef.
-Later that day, while body boarding and swimming at Kamaole Beach Park, a sand-covered turtle swam right past, making his way down the shoreline.
-He came from a black lava outcropping, where two more bobbed in and out of the waves.
+The next day, while snorkeling at Five Graves, I saw two turtles napping in small caves along the reef.
+Later that day, while body-boarding and swimming at Kamaole Beach Park, a sand-covered turtle swam right past, making his way down the shoreline.
+He came from a black lava outcropping where two more bobbed in and out of the waves.
 There were a few little boys playing in the waves, local boys, who kept yelling “shark” with nine-year-old boy abandon each time they’d see the turtle.
 When he swam past, one boy said to another, “Ride him.”
 I looked at him, knowing he knew better, and said, “No ride ’em” in my best pidgin, my way of letting him know I knew he knew better.

 The last full day of vacation, my friends and I ventured to the North Shore, to Baldwin Beach.
-While the beaches along the south shore where I’d seen the other turtles are along the protected side of the island, Baldwin runs along the over open ocean.
+While the beaches along the south shore where I’d seen the other turtles are along the protected side of the island, Baldwin runs along the open ocean.
 As I walked down that mile-long stretch, I came across a large turtle out of the water.
 A young woman was standing, watching.
 She explained to me that this same turtle had been basking in this same spot for a week or more, a spot just out of a little calm pool created by lava rock.
 People were concerned, and someone had called the wildlife agency.
 Nothing seemed to be wrong with the turtle; she seemed to need time out of the water, possibly in anticipation of laying eggs, I thought, having seen a turtle lay her eggs once, in Mexico.

 I sat and watched her bask for awhile.
 The combination of the trade winds, the lapping of the blue water on the black rocks, the sand on my feet, and the expression of life given by the turtle seemed to be all that existed.
 As I watched, another turtle swam ashore and nuzzled the one basking.
 He’d nudge her and she’d move closer to the water.
 Then the second turtle put his head upon that of the first.
 I don’t know if this was a sexual act or one of comfort, but it was universal in depth of emotion.